jayniz/zeta/README.md

 The above command performs the following three steps:

-1. Fetch all contracts from remote repositories and put them into the cache directory configured above
+1. **Fetch all contracts** from remote repositories and put them into the cache directory configured above
-2. Copy the current services contracts (that you might have changed) into the cache directory
+2. **Copy the current service's contracts** which you might have changed into the contracts cache directory
-3. Validate all contracts (i.e. make sure that every publishing service satisfies its consumers)
+3. **Validate all contracts** (i.e. make sure that every publishing service satisfies its consumers)

 The above commands can also be run in isolation: